Deterministic Electrical Switching in Altermagnets via Surface Antisymmetry Groups

-The most favorable case for applications is when the transverse spin current $j^s_\perp$ due to the spin-splitter effect is polarized perpendicular to the interface ($\perp$-polarized), enabling the switching of perpendicular magnetization \cite{Zhu2023}.
-This desirable $\perp$-polarization is often called ``unconventional'' because it requires mirror-symmetry breaking in conventional spin-orbit-torque bilayers \cite{Manchon-RMP}.
-Because the spin-splitter current is polarized parallel to $\Lvec$, initialization of a $\perp$-polarized altermagnetic spin current source requires $\mathbf{p}_\mu^{(-)}\cdot\nhat\neq0$.
+The most favorable case for applications is when $j^s_\perp$ generated in the altermagnet is polarized perpendicular to the interface ($\perp$-polarized), enabling the switching of perpendicular magnetization \cite{Zhu2023}.
+This desirable $\perp$-polarization is often called ``unconventional'' because it requires mirror-symmetry breaking in spin-orbit-torque bilayers \cite{Manchon-RMP}.
+Because the spin-splitter current is polarized parallel to $\Lvec$, direct initialization of a $\perp$-polarized altermagnetic spin current source requires $\mathbf{p}_\mu^{(-)}\cdot\nhat\neq0$.
 Thus, an ideal altermagnetic spin-splitter layer satisfies the following conditions: (1) $\mathbf{p}^{(-)}_\mu\cdot\nhat\neq0$, (2) $j^s_\perp\neq0$, and (3) easy-axis anisotropy axis along $\mathbf{n}$, which may be facilitated by surface anisotropy or magnetoelastic coupling.
-Table \ref{tab:atlas} indicates whether conditions (1) and (2) are met for each type of surface, whereas condition (3) is material-specific.
-Deterministic selection of the sign of $\Lvec$ requires a combination of (1) and (3).
+The conditions (1) and (2) are governed by SAPG, whereas condition (3) is material-specific.

-Table~\ref{tab:atlas} lists symmetry-allowed responses for the four centrosymmetric $d$-wave altermagnetic antisymmetry groups (i.e., nontrivial spin point groups) with various surface orientations, including the structure of the $\hat\kappa^{(-)}$ tensor (with components enabling switchable $\Lvec\cdot\nhat$ highlighted in bold), the spin-splitter current $j^s_\perp$, and the presence of a strong surface magnetization.
+\emph{Symmetry design rules---}Table~\ref{tab:atlas} lists symmetry-allowed responses for all centrosymmetric altermagnetic bulk antisymmetry point groups with various surface orientations, including the structure of the $\hat\kappa^{(-)}$ tensor (with components enabling switchable $\Lvec\cdot\nhat$ highlighted in bold), the perpendicular nonrelativistic spin-splitter current $j^s_\perp$, and the presence of SSM.
+Note that the nonrelativistic spin-splitter effect is only allowed in $d$-wave altermagnets.

 Table \ref{tab:atlas} provides clear symmetry design rules for electrically switchable altermagnetic spin-splitter layers.
 Note that high-symmetry surfaces are typically the most suitable for implementation in epitaxial heterostructures.
-First, we find that each type of surface, for each spin group, allows deterministic switching of at least one component of $\Lvec$, and the tensor $\hat\kappa^{(-)}$ indicates the required orientation of the electric field.
-For example, for the [001] surface of a ${}^24/{}^1m{}^1m{}^2m$ altermagnet, it is possible to deterministically switch $L_x$ by $E_y$, as well as $L_y$ by $E_x$, but $L_z$ is not switchable (hence the W$_\perp=\textrm{No}$ notation).
-We also see, as expected, that the spin-splitter current $j^s_\perp$ vanishes by symmetry for some of the surfaces, ruling out their use as transverse spin current sources.
+We find that most antisymmetry point groups and surface orientations (with the exception of the [0001] surface of the two $g$-wave groups containing the ${}^26$ axis) permit deterministic switching of at least one component of $\Lvec$; the tensor $\hat\kappa^{(-)}$ indicates the required orientations of the electric field.